Ariyo347/ReneWind_Project/README.md

 ## Model Building
 I split the data into train, validation and test data after in 64-16-20 split respectively.
 I then imputed the missing data.
 Outliers were left untreated due to the features being ciphered.

-I chose Recall as my scorer for model evaluation as it is the best do optimize failure rate.
+I chose Recall as my scorer for model evaluation as it is the best to optimize failure rate.
 I then proceeded to to build different models for evalation.
 I trained the different models on stock train data, undersampled data and oversampled data, and tuned then using GridSearchCV and Hyperparameter tuning.

+The best models are:
+* **XGBoost with undersampled data:** With a Recall of 0.87.
+I had very good accuracy but other models had better F1 score and Precision score
+* **Tuned Random Forest with undersampled data:** It had comparable Recall but slightly better accuracy and F1 score than **XGBoost with undersampled data**
+* **Gradient Boost with oversampled data:** Similarly, It had comparable Recall score and in addition better sligthly better accuracy and F1 score than **XGBoost with undersampled data** and **Tuned Random Forest with undersampled data**.
+This is the model I selected